 Step 1: Box It

-The first step is choosing what type of package you need.
+The first step to preparing your package for shipment is choosing what type of package you need.
 Don’t know what kind of package to choose?
 Here are a few different options to help you figure it out:

 - Square or rectangular boxes: These boxes are great for shipping heavier goods, uniquely shaped items, books, CD’s/DVD’s, and fragile items.